PyLink/PyLink/docs/faq.md

 ### I get errors like "ImportError: No module named 'yaml'" when I start PyLink

 You are missing dependencies - re-read https://github.com/GLolol/PyLink#dependencies

+### I get errors like "yaml.scanner.ScannerError: while scanning for the next token, found character '\t' that cannot start any token"

+You must use SPACES and not tabs in your configuration! (`\t` is the escaped code for a tab, which is disallowed by YAML)